mashruf/E-Events/README.md

 # E-Events
-'E-Events' is a website that is going to be designed for interested students from all over the country from different educational institutions who would like to join event of different institutions.
+'E-Events' is a website that is going to be designed for interested students from all over from different educational institutions who would like to join event of different institutions.